5: OPOSTEGIDAE, 6: HELIOZELIDAE AND 10: TISCHERIIDAE

 10.001 Oak Blotch-miner (Tischeria ekekebladella) Apr.
 3rd 2010.
 Reared from mines found in oak in North Dean wood the previous October.

 10.003 Bramble Blotch-miner (Coptotriche marginea) mine in bramble, Tag meadow, Cromwell Bottom, Mar.
 22nd 2018.
-In late winter the mines have whitened, they are typically blotch shaped with random fingers protruding in to the leaf blade.
+In late winter the mines have weathered and whitened, they are a blotch with random fingers protruding in to the leaf blade.

-10.003 Bramble Blotch-miner (Coptotriche margineamine and larva (to the right hand side of the mine) in bramble, Bankhouse wood, Feb.
+10.003 Bramble Blotch-miner (Coptotriche margineamine with the larva to the right hand side.
+They were in bramble at Bankhouse wood, Feb.
 7th 09.
-A strange experience searching for leaf mines while there's a good covering of snow on the ground.
+A strange experience searching for leaf mines while there's still a good covering of snow on the ground.

 10.003 Bramble Blotch-miner (Coptotriche marginea), May 1st 2014.
 Reared from a mine in Bramble found in Long wood on Mar.
 14th the same year.